aleph2c/learning_xslt_with_python/README.md

 ### Testing XPath Patterns

-Imagine you are trying to understand how to use XPath matching expressions with XSLT.
+XSLT uses XPath within it.
+XPath provides powerful syntax called "matching expressions" which allow you to capture different parts of a tree.

-You would like to reference the following picture -- a graph depicting an XML tree structure with nodes labeled for axes like child, descendant, parent, ancestor, sibling, etc. -- and the ``/patterns/axis_testing.xml`` file that represents this picture, to try out various XPath matching expressions.
+If you want to understand how to use XPath matching expressions with XSLT, it is useful to reference the following picture -- a graph depicting an XML tree structure with nodes labeled for axes like child, descendant, parent, ancestor, sibling, etc. -- and the ``/patterns/axis_testing.xml`` file that represents this picture, to try out various XPath matching expressions.